epigone707/LeagueSumTimer/README.md

 - 2023/4/28
 Version 1.1.0 released.
 Submitted it to Riot.
 Waiting for response.
 - 2023/5/7
-Version 1.1.0 is rejected by Riot due to the new Easy Print feature.
+Version 1.1.0 is rejected due to the new Easy Print feature.
 Please use Version 1.0.1.
 - 2023/6/18
 Version 1.2 realeased.
 Submitted it to Riot.
 Waiting for response.
+- 2023/6/22
+- Version 1.2 is rejected.
+I don't know why.
+Submit version 1.2.1 which uses a different app logo.

 ## Download
 https://github.com/epigone707/LeagueSumTimer/releases/download/1.0.1/707FlashTimer.exe (Version 1.0.1, approved by Riot)